January 24, 2012 - The Morality of Debt

 How does this impact me?

 In this election year, you'll be hearing the words "deficit" and "debt" more times than you'll be able to count.
 These topics likely will determine who will govern the United States for the next four years.
-Listen to Ryan Messmore, D. Phil., of the Heritage Foundation and Ron Sider, Ph.D., of Evangelicals for Social Action discuss solutions to America's debt crisis on January 24 at 7 p.m. in the Johnson Center Sanctuary.
+Listen to Ryan Messmore, D. Phil., of the Heritage Foundation and Ron Sider, Ph.D., of Evangelicals for Social Action discuss solutions to America's debt crisis on January 24 at 7 p.m. in the Johnson Center Worship Center.

 Moderator is Albert Smith, CPA, CMA, associate professor of business at Malone University.